dansinker/tacofancy/base_layers/battered_catfish.md

 * 2 tablespoons granulated garlic
 * 1 lemon, juiced

-Preheat a deep-fryer to 350 degrees F.
+Preheat a deep-fryer to 350 degrees Fahrenheit.

 In a large bowl, add the flour, cornmeal, baking powder, salt and cayenne and whisk to combine.
 Whisk in the beer, being sure to remove any lumps.